When Will My Son Start Nursery?

 Q1.
 What’s the difference between nursery and preschool?

 Nursery typically refers to early childhood care for children aged 2 to 3 years, focusing on play-based learning and social development.
-Preschool, on the other hand, is designed for children aged 3 to 5 years and incorporates a more structured curriculum to prepare them for formal schooling, including basic literacy and numeracy skills.
+Preschool, often used interchangeably in some contexts, is designed for children aged 3 to 5 years and incorporates a more structured curriculum, such as the EYFS, to prepare them for formal schooling, including basic literacy and numeracy skills.

 Q2.
 Can I delay my child’s nursery admission?